 Phil is a Principal Molecular Biologist with more than 20 years of experience focused environmental microbiology, molecular genetic testing, enhanced bioremediation and technology commercialization.
 He currently directs the molecular testing services, next generation sequencing and is the innovation lead for SiREM’s research and development program.
 He has also played a leading role in developing relationships with many universities and serves on the Board for University of Waterloo Center for Microbial Research.

 Brent G. Pautler, Ph.D. | Chemistry Services Manager

-Brent received his Ph.D. environmental analytical chemistry in 2013 where he gained advanced technical experience in spectroscopy, chromatography, mass spectrometry, passive sampling, and chemistry informatics.
+Brent received his Ph.D. in environmental analytical chemistry in 2013 where he gained advanced technical experience in spectroscopy, chromatography, mass spectrometry, passive sampling, and chemistry informatics.
 Throughout his career, he has worked with scientists, engineers, and consultants, applying his chemistry and information technology expertise to help them solve unique problems in the laboratory and the field.
-His role includes managing and advancing SiREM’s passive sampling portfolio, analytical testing services while supporting Photonics business development.
+His role includes managing and advancing SiREM’s passive sampling portfolio, analytical testing services while supporting Compound Specific Isotope Analysis (CSIA) business development.

 Ximena Druar, B.Sc. | Genetic Laboratory Supervisor